reeflective/team/README.md

 controlled in more or less interactive ways) to collaborate together by acting as clients and servers of each others, as part of a team.
-Teams being made of players (humans _and_ their tools), the library focuses on offering a toolset for "human teaming": that is, treating software tools that are either _teamclients_ or _teamservers_ of others, within a defined -generally refrained- team of users, which shall generally be strictly and securely authenticated.
+Teams being made of players (humans _and_ their tools), the library focuses on offering a toolset for "human teaming": that is, treating software tools that are either _teamclients_ or _teamservers_ of others, within a defined -generally restricted- team of users, which shall generally be strictly and securely authenticated.

 The project originates from the refactoring of a security-oriented tool that used this approach to